Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 5 Juli 2025 15.33.28 UTC
+- WIB: Sabtu, 5 Juli 2025 16.27.08 UTC
-- WITA: Sabtu, 5 Juli 2025 16.33.28 UTC
+- WITA: Sabtu, 5 Juli 2025 17.27.08 UTC
-- WIT: Sabtu, 5 Juli 2025 17.33.28 UTC
+- WIT: Sabtu, 5 Juli 2025 18.27.08 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: motivational
+Kategori: success